Prag8855/aab/content/guides/residence-permit.md

     - You are a citizen of of {{AUFENTHV_41_COUNTRIES}}[^2]
     - **or** you already have a German residence permit, and you want to renew or change it.
 - **At the German embassy or consulate in your country**
     If you apply in your country, you get a [[National Visa]].
-As soon as you get the visa, you can move to Germany and start working or studying.
-When you arrive in Germany, you must convert your National Visa to a residence at the *[[Ausländerbehörde]]*.
-You must do this before your visa expires (in 3 to 12 months).[^9]
+It's valid for up to 12 months.
+When you get the National Visa, you can move to Germany and start working or studying.
+When you arrive in Germany, you must convert your National Visa to a residence permit at the *[[Ausländerbehörde]]*.
+You must do this before your visa expires.[^9]

 It's better if you apply in your home country.
 You can start working as soon as you arrive in Germany, instead of living in Germany without any income.